-On CAPS, 97% of the 2,187 of the members who have rated Devon believe the stock will outperform the S&P 500 going forward.
+On CAPS, 98% of the 2,085 members who have rated Devon believe the stock will outperform the S&P 500 going forward.

-If you want market-topping returns, you need to put together the best portfolio you can.
+If you want to retire rich, you need to put together the best portfolio you can.
 Owning exceptional stocks is a surefire way to secure your financial future.
 Of course, despite its five-star rating, Devon may not be your top choice.

 We've found another energy play we are incredibly excited about -- excited enough to dub it "The Only Energy Stock You'll Ever Need."
 We have compiled a special free report for investors to uncover this stock today.
 The report is 100% free, but it won't be here forever, so click here to access it now.